pblayo/philippe.blayo/README.md

-# Commands used by Philippe Blayo
+Commands used by Philippe Blayo

+# Dataverse : survey's data warehouse

+`./initial.bash`
+`docker-compose up`

-## OpenFisca : turn law into software code
+# OpenFisca : turn law into software code

-### Local Python environment with pyenv
+## Local Python environment with pyenv

 In my .bashrc, I added at the end: eval "$(pyenv init -)"